 A lightweight CMS

 I have just updated the micro CMS I've been developing on-and-off since 2008.
-It started life as le.cms which was very simple indeed.
+It started out as le.cms and was very simple indeed.
 I put the files online for anybody to download and install themselves and a few people did.
-So a couple of years later I developed it into the much more comprehensive la.plume micro CMS.
-That was downloaded nearly 20,000 times between 2011 and 2019 when I abandoned the system – not because there was anything wrong with it but because of the time involved.
+A couple of years later I developed it into the much more comprehensive la.plume micro CMS and which was downloaded nearly 20,000 times between 2011 and 2019 when I abandoned the system (not because there was anything wrong with it but because of the time involved).

-As soon as I did I began receiving emails from users who wanted to know why I dropped it.
-So I reinstated the micro CMS and in the process developed it a bit more.
-A lot more actually.
-So much so that I have renamed the system as superMicro CMS and put it on its own domain supermicrocms.com and made it publicly available again.
+I then began receiving emails from users who wanted to know why I dropped it.
+So I reinstated the micro CMS having gone through the whole system and developed it a bit more.
+A lot more in fact.
+I have renamed the system superMicro CMS and put it on its own domain supermicrocms.com.
+It is now publicly available again.

 I used la.plume micro CMS for this website but switched over to WordPress when I dropped it, but I've now switched back again.
-Both la.plume micro CMS and superMicro CMS are pretty reliable and very simple to use.
-The crucial feature is how each page has its own text file instead of all the content being stored in a database (as it is with WordPress).
-Each of those text files is a separately accessible document that can simply be downloaded and printed as a physical entity.
-Of course any WordPress page can be printed out but everything relies on the database – which seems a bit flimsy to me.
+Both la.plume micro CMS and superMicro CMS are reliable and very simple to use.
+The defining feature is that each page has its own text file instead of all the content being in a database (as it is with WordPress).
+Each of those text files is a separately accessible document that can be downloaded and printed as a physical document.
+Of course any WordPress page can be printed out but it comes from a database, not actual files.

 August 2020 update: a new 'mini' theme introduced to try to make it as simple and easy as possible for anyone to make a simple website with hardly any knowledge of HTML.

 The updated 'Micro Micro CMS' superMicro CMS can be downloaded here »